-- 1. BICYCLES: Students are permitted to ride bicycles to school if they choose.
+1. BICYCLES: Students are permitted to ride bicycles to school if they choose.
 The school is not responsible for any damage that may be done to the bicycles.
 Bicycles should be parked in a safe area.
 Junior High students should park next to the fence on the west side of the high school.
-For the safety of others, students may not ride bicycles at any time on the school grounds. - 2.
-CARS: Students driving to school should park behind school, on the side of the gym.
+For the safety of others, students may not ride bicycles at any time on the school grounds.

+2. CARS: Students driving to school should park behind school, on the side of the gym.
 Sitting in parked vehicles is not permitted before, during, or after regular school hours.
 Leaving school grounds is permitted during regular school hours ONLY for the following: a.
-Students in Christian Service and those enrolled in class(es) at the Area Career Center.
-Students violating this procedure may receive disciplinary action. - 3.
-GOING TO VEHICLES DURING THE SCHOOL DAY: Students are not permitted to go to their vehicles during the school day unless they have specific permission from the office.
-If students are reported to have gone to their vehicle without permission they will receive a Detention. - 4.
-DROPPING-OFF/PICKING UP: Students who are driven to school by car should be dropped off and picked up ONLY at the HS Gym entrance.
-Drivers are asked to pull close to the entry allowing other drivers to pass-by. - 5.
-CLOSED CAMPUS K-12: No one goes off campus without special permission once they have arrived at school.
-We are responsible for the students during their attendance at school, including lunchtime. - 6.
-VEHICLE SAFETY: St. Vincent High School encourages student drivers to abide by Missouri state laws regarding texting while driving, speed limits, and seat belt usage.
-St. Vincent does reserve the right to invite law enforcement officers to patrol vehicle laws. - 7.
-All parking on church/school property is permitted at the vehicle owner's own risk.
+Students enrolled in the Area Career Center.
+Students violating this procedure may receive disciplinary action.

+3. GOING TO VEHICLES DURING THE SCHOOL DAY: Students are not permitted to go to their vehicles during the school day unless they have specific permission from the office.
+If students are reported to have gone to their vehicle without permission they will receive a Thursday detention.
+At no point throughout the school day may a student prop a door open to walk out of the building.

+4. DROPPING-OFF/PICKING UP: Students who are driven to school by car should be dropped off and picked up ONLY at the HS Gym entrance.
+Drivers are asked to pull close to the entry allowing other drivers to pass-by.

+5. CLOSED CAMPUS K-12: No one goes off campus without special permission once they have arrived at school.
+We are responsible for the students during their attendance at school, including lunchtime.

+6. VEHICLE SAFETY: St. Vincent High School encourages student drivers to abide by Missouri state laws regarding texting while driving, speed limits, and seat belt usage.
+St. Vincent does reserve the right to invite law enforcement officers to patrol vehicle laws.

+7. All parking on church/school property is permitted at the vehicle owner's own risk.
 The church/school shall not be liable for fire, theft, loss or damage to the vehicle, mechanical malfunction, fire, theft, loss or damage to any personal property or article left in the vehicle, damage or loss caused by criminal acts by third parties, or incidental or consequential damages, and vehicle owner assumes full responsibility for any personal injuries that may occur while the vehicle is parked on church/school property.